Key-Soft-Skills-for-Success/Hope-AI---Communication-Development-Program/README.md

  - Frame sentences
  - Build your daily speaking confidence

+### Level 2: Tenses, The Backbone of Strong Communication

+Understanding tenses helps you
+ - to speak clearly
+ - express time correctly
+ - sound more fluent
+ - be professional in interviews and daily conversations

 | Day | Task | Topic |
 |-----------|-----------|-----------|
 | Day 1 | Task 1 | Self-Introduction(Name, Background, Why Learning AI) |